volkancicek/authenticated-cat-api/README.md

 * With .net Command

-    Run the following commands at the directory `src/CAAS` :
+    Run the following commands at the directory `/src/CAAS` :

     `dotnet build`

     `dotnet run`

+# Unit Tests
+* Run the following command at the directory `/src/CAAS.Tests` :

+    `dotnet test`

 # Swagger UI
 Basic information about the API endpoints can be found at the Swagger UI. https://localhost:5001/swagger/